Pomax/socketless/README.md

 This project was born out of a need to write quite a lot of communication between a game server and its clients, which gets _really_ verbose, really fast, if you need to express all your calls in terms of `socket.on` and `socket.emit()` instructions, especially if you're also writing pass-through handlers in order to keep your code to stay relatively clean and maintainable.

-So, instead, this framework lets you a Client class, with namespaced functions (using either `async namespace$name()` or `async "namespace:name"()` format), and a Server class, with namespaced functions (using the same convention):
+So, instead, this framework lets you specify a Client class, with namespaced functions (using either `async namespace$name()` or `async "namespace:name"()` format), and a Server class, with namespaced functions (using the same convention), as all the code you need to write:

 ```javascript
 class ClientClass {